Sensei Alex

 Sensei Dylan

-My biggest passion today is passing on my knowledge to our juniors who always bring a smile to my face.
-I love seeing them all improving and achieving their goals.
-I’m very proud of all of them.
+Today, my biggest passion is passing on my knowledge to our juniors, who always bring a smile to my face.
+Watching them grow, improve, and reach their goals is something I’m truly proud of.

 “Karate should be viewed not so much as a sport, but as a way of thinking, learning, and behaving.
-Karate is a way of life” Anything can be achieved with the right mindset!
+Karate is a way of life.”

 OSU